 How to take NAD to optimize its effects on endurance?

 According to studies, the optimal dose of NAD is between 600 and 900 mg per day to achieve the best results for your endurance performance.
-Researchers observed that effects begin to be felt after 4 to 6 weeks of regular supplementation.
+Researchers observed that effects start to be felt after 4 to 6 weeks of regular supplementation.

 To get the most out of your supplementation, here’s what I recommend, based on scientific study protocols: